More Than 30 Years of Experience 770-515-0951

 If you were arrested for driving under the influence of drugs or alcohol, talk to a Fulton County DUI lawyer.
 Certain circumstances may elevate your DUI charge to a felony, and even if you are facing a first DUI offense, an attorney on your side improves your chances of lighter penalties within the court process.

 At Miller North & Brill, our attorneys prioritize helping those with criminal charges with our qualified legal guidance.
 We are prepared to represent you no matter how complex or serious the details of your case may be.
-Our lawyers are also available to help with the appeals process for those dealing with an unjust conviction.
+Our criminal defense lawyers are also available to help with the appeals process for those dealing with an unjust conviction.

 As it is in most states, you may be charged with a DUI offense if you were found in control of a motor vehicle with a blood alcohol content (BAC) of 0.08 or above or under the influence of illegal substances or an excess of a prescribed drug.
 The same law applies for minors under the legal drinking age, except arrest will result from a BAC of 0.02 or higher.
 Drivers of commercial vehicles will be charged with a DUI if their BAC level is 0.04 or more.